 Protect Your Disability Benefits by Working With a California Disability Lawyer

-You can reduce your risk of having benefits taken away by working with an experienced California disability lawyer to prepare for your five year review, help you determine whether your income qualifies, and take into account major life changes that could affect your eligibility.
+You can reduce your risk of having Social Security benefits taken away by working with an experienced California disability lawyer to prepare for your 3-year review, help you determine whether your income qualifies, and take into account major life changes that could affect your eligibility.

-The Law Offices of Dr. Bill LaTour has been helping disabled individuals in the Greater Los Angeles area, the Inland Empire, and Orange County get the disability benefits they need for years.
-Call Dr. Bill LaTour and his team today at 800-803-5090, or fill out our online form to schedule a free consultation.
+The Law Offices of Dr. Bill LaTour have been helping disabled individuals in the Greater Los Angeles area, the Inland Empire, and Orange County get the disability benefits they need for years.
+Call Dr. Bill LaTour and his team today or fill out our online form to schedule a free consultation.